Strife-AI/Strife.SingleplayerDemo/README.md

 [Join us on Discord!](https://discord.gg/rNrKTKY)

-## Setup
-These instructions are written in mind to be used with the CLion IDE.
-The underlying build system is CMake so any build environment will suffice.

 ### Getting Started
 Clone the repo (replace the repo url below with your own if you're mirroring the repo):
 ```shell